Sony’s WH-1000x series of Active Noise Cancelling headphones is a product that always has us excited whenever there’s a new release.

 Active Noise Cancelling (ANC)

 When it comes to sound quality, the M3 is very similar to the previous generation, but the M3 is just that bit more refined.
-So it’s slightly brighter and more forward.
+So audio is slightly brighter and more forward.
 These headphones are very bass focused so you get very punchy bass and with so much emphasis on the bass, the mids aren’t as bright but vocals are clear.
 The highs are present but there’s not a lot of brightness or clarity.

 The Sony 1000x M3 is not perfect, but when compared to most of the other ANC headphones on the market, it ticks the most boxes.
 The M3 is great on comfort, the best at fast charging, one of the best in battery life, the best at active noise cancelling and not to mention the best bass-rich audio experience.
 This makes Sony WH-1000x M3 Active Noise Cancelling headphones the current king of ANC headphones.
 Read Now: Best Active Noise Cancelling Headphones